 The Chedi Club Tanah Gajah in Bali has the most family-friendly laundry service that I’ve seen.
 The hotel will wash six things a day per person for free.
 Even when we forgot to place dirty clothes in the laundry bag in the morning, we would find them washed and folded for us that evening.
 How cool is that?

-11) Kid-sized things.
-It’s great when hotels have kid-sized robes for us in the rooms.
+It’s great when hotels have kid-sized robes and slippers for us in the rooms.
 And it’s also nice to have sinks at a height that’s good for adults but also reachable by kids.
 At most hotels our five-year-old can reach the sink, even if it’s on tip-toes, to brush her teeth or wash her hands.
 But we’ve been to some hotels where the kids are forced to (unsafely) turn over trashcans as improvised steps just to reach the sinks.